The Best South Carolina Auto Insurance Company

 Your coverage will protect you, for example, no matter where on the planet your assignment takes you.
 And there’s an automatic 15 percent discount when you garage your vehicle on base.
 You’ll also get a significant discount (60 percent, in fact) if you are stationed overseas and put your car in storage.

-Nationwide’s rankings are at the low end of the pool among our five contenders.
+Nationwide’s rankings are at the low end of the pool among our contenders.
 It earns a two out of five from J.D.
 Power for overall customer experience, and Consumer Reports gives it a reader score of 88 — not bad, but considerably lower than USAA’s 95.
 It also earned the lowest scores from Consumer Reports for “simplicity of process” and “timely payment,” though it still scored “very good.”
 But when your other companies are earning scores of “excellent,” “very good” doesn’t cut it.

 Nationwide’s website is also solid.
 Its learning center offers tips on buying a car, understanding your policy, and vehicle safety.
 You can handle most of your basic insurance tasks, like paying a bill or starting a claim, online or through the company’s mobile app.
 But again, we had some trouble getting a quote.

-Like Geico, the online quote tool denied our request for a quote several times.
+Its online quote tool denied our request for a quote several times.
 When we tried to connect with the company through its online chat feature, it was down, though we were contacting them during regular business hours.
 Finally, we called the number listed on the site for further assistance, where we were promptly put on hold.
 Where we waited.
 And waited.
 We finally got a live agent after 20 minutes, and she was able to pull together a quote of $613.

 Our frustrating experience may have been a one-time glitch or may be symptomatic of problems with Nationwide’s customer service in general.
 Although their quote was reasonable, you’ll want to pay attention to the quality of response you receive when you contact it for a quote, whether online or with an agent, as it might be an indicator of the service you’ll receive in the event of a claim.